 Use a highly visible colour that’s in line with your branding so that it stands out and will be seen by everybody you send emails to.

 Before you exhibit at a craft fair or design show make sure that you update your website or online shop.
-If you are putting all this time, money and energy into doing a trade show or craft event, but your website is letting you down then you need to fix that asap.
+If you are putting all this time, money, and energy into doing a selling event, but your website is letting you down then you need to try to fix that ASAP.
 It’s very common that (trade) buyers attend a show, but aren’t ready (yet) to purchase from you.
 One of the first things they will do is check you out online.
-If your site is not up to scratch then your reputation will be damaged.
+If your website is not up to scratch, you could damage your reputation.

 Doing live events such as craft fairs and design shows goes hand-in-hand with selling online.